 Five Key Mistakes Companies Make When Buying Software

 After 20+ years in software sales, it is safe to say that I have seen almost everything.
-At a recent energy analytics event, we presented the “Top 5 Mistakes” that companies make when buying enterprise software.
+At a recent energy analytics event, we presented the “Top 5 Mistakes” that companies make when buying an energy analytics platform or other enterprise software.
 Amazingly, most companies make the same mistakes, over and over.
 Why is that?

 Vendors engage in sales processes dozens of times per year, but energy companies may only buy enterprise software once every few years.
 Vendors have developed many ways to fool the customer.